-Leadership and Management Leading teaching and learning School leaders: 17. promote a culture of improvement, collaboration, innovation and creativity in learning, teaching and assessment 18. foster a commitment to inclusion, equality of opportunity and the holistic development of each pupil 19. manage the planning and implementation of the curriculum 20. foster teacher professional development that enriches teachers' and pupils' learning Managing the organisation School leaders: 21. establish an orderly, secure and healthy learning environment, and maintain it through effective communication 22. manage the school's human, physical and financial resources so as to create and maintain a learning organisation 23. manage challenging and complex situations in a manner that demonstrates equality, fairness and justice 24. develop and implement a system to promote professional responsibility and accountability Leading school development School leaders: 25. communicate the guiding vision for the school and lead its realisation 26. lead the school's engagement in a continuous process of self-evaluation build and maintain relationships with parents, with other schools, and with the wider community 27. manage, lead and mediate change to respond to the evolving needs of the school and to changes in education Developing leadership capacity School leaders: 28. critique their practice as leaders and develop their understanding of effective and sustainable leadership 29. empower staff to take on and carry out leadership roles 30. promote and facilitate the development of pupil voice, pupil participation, and pupil leadership 31. build professional networks with other school leaders
+Leadership Leading teaching and School leaders: and learning 17. promote a culture of improvement, collaboration, learning innovation and creativity in learning, teaching and Management assessment 18. foster a commitment to inclusion, equality of opportunity and the holistic development of each pupil 19. manage the planning and implementation of the curriculum 20. foster teacher professional development that enriches teachers' and pupils' learning Managing the School leaders: organisation 21. establish an orderly, secure and healthy learning environment, and maintain it through effective communication 22. manage the school's human, physical and financial resources so as to create and maintain a learning organisation 23. manage challenging and complex situations in a manner that demonstrates equality, fairness and justice 24. develop and implement a system to promote professional responsibility and accountability Leading school School leaders: development 25. communicate the guiding vision for the school and lead • its realisation 26. lead the school's engagement in a continuous process of self-evaluation build and maintain relationships with parents, with other schools, and with the wider community 27. manage, lead and mediate change to respond to the evolving needs of the school and to changes in education Developing leadership School leaders: capacity 28. critique their practice as leaders and develop their capacity understanding of effective and sustainable leadership 29. empower staff to take on and carry out leadership roles 30. promote and facilitate the development of pupil voice, pupil participation, and pupil leadership 31. build professional networks with other school leaders 51.
+Sana professional networks with other school leaders